-Provide 2013-2014 academic year costs of attendance for the following categories that are applicable to your institution.
+Provide 2014-2015 academic year costs of attendance for the following categories that are applicable to your institution.

-Check here if your institution's 2013-2014 academic year costs of attendance are not available at this time and provide an approximate date (i.e., month/day) when your institution's final 2013-2014 academic year costs of attendance will be available:
+Check here if your institution's 2014-2015 academic year costs of attendance are not available at this time and provide an approximate date (i.e., month/day) when your institution's final 2014-2015 academic year costs of attendance will be available: 2/28/14

-G1 Undergraduate full-time tuition, required fees, room and board List the typical tuition, required fees, and room and board for a full-time undergraduate student for the FULL 2013-2014 academic year (30 semester or 45 quarter hours for institutions that derive annual tuition by multiplying credit hour cost by number of credits).
+G1 Undergraduate full-time tuition, required fees, room and board List the typical tuition, required fees, and room and board for a full-time undergraduate student for the FULL 2014-2015 academic year (30 semester or 45 quarter hours for institutions that derive annual tuition by multiplying credit hour cost by number of credits).
 A full academic year refers to the period of time generally extending from September to June; usually equated to two semesters, two trimesters, three quarters, or the period covered by a four-one-four plan.
 Room and board is defined as double occupancy and 19 meals per week or the maximum meal plan.
 Required fees include only charges that all full-time students must pay that are not included in tuition (e.g., registration, health, or activity fees.)
 Do not include optional fees (e.g., parking, laboratory use).

-First-Year
+G1 First-Year Undergraduates

-PRIVATE INSTITUTIONS
+G1 PRIVATE INSTITUTIONS

-Tuition:
+Tuition: \$36,000

-G4

-· didoiii φοσ,σσσ 400,000

 G1 PUBLIC INSTITUTIONS

 Tuition:

 In-district

 G1 PUBLIC INSTITUTIONS

 In-state (out-of-district):

 G1 PUBLIC INSTITUTIONS

 Out-of-state:

 G1 NONRESIDENT ALIENS

-Tuition: \$36,000 \$36,000
+Tuition:

-+, 700,000

-G1 REQUIRED FEES: \$01 \$0
+G1 REQUIRED FEES:

-1 4.5

 G1 ROOM AND BOARD:

-(on-campus) \$9,100 \$9,100
+(on-campus) \$9,100

-G1 ROOM ONLY: 73,133 70,100
+G1 ROOM ONLY:

-• (on-campus)
+(on-campus) \$4,550

 G1 BOARD ONLY:

-• (on-campus meal plan)
+(on-campus meal plan) \$4,550

-(en sampas mean plan)

-G1 Comprehensive tuition and room and b opard fee (if your college
+G1 Comprehensive tuition and room an ' ,

-٠. cannot provide separate tuition and roo
+college cannot provide separate tuit ion and room and

-Same provide deparate tailler and rec sin and sourd 1000).
+board fees): \$45,100

 G1 Other:

-Gi Other.

 G2 Minimum Maximum

-G2 Number of credits per term a student of on take for the stated full IVIIIIIIIUIII Maximum
+G2 Number of credits per term a student can take for the

-GZ time tuition an take for the stated full- 40

-ume tuition 12 N/A
+stated full-time tuition 12 N/A

 G3 Yes No

-G3 Do tuition and fees vary by year of stud dy (e.g., sophomore, X
+G3 Do tuition and fees vary by year of study (e.g., V

-junior, senior)? Λ
+sophomore, junior, senior)? ^

-.

 G4 Yes No

-G4 Do tuition and fees vary by undergradu uate instructional
+Do tuition and fees vary by undergraduate instructional program? Х

-program?
-X

-1. •
+G4 .,

-If yes, what percentage of full-time undergraduates pay more

-than the tuition and fees reported in G1?
+G4 If yes, what percentage of full-time undergraduates pay more than the tuition and fees reported in G1?

-CDS-G Page 15
+CDS-G Page 16